 We travel all over the world searching for coffees.
 Cupping coffee from many different regions at origin helps us understand coffees which have similar flavor profiles and work well together in espresso.
 Our espresso blends are generally two coffees which we feel have complementary characteristics but with enough backbone to stand apart from each other in the blend.

 You'll like this coffee if: You like more full bodied and balanced espresso.
-You enjoy a straight bourbon, rare steak with no seasoning, or peanut brittle
+You enjoy a straight bourbon, rare steak with no seasoning, or artisan chocolate

 Everyman espresso is our seasonal flagship espresso.
-Blended for vibrance and balance; this blend is currently made up of Guatemalan coffee from Santa Cruz, which is a mild and sweet coffee with balanced cocoa notes and a balanced acidity, and Ethiopian coffee from the Gedeo region.
-The Ethiopian shares some of the cocoa notes, but a more pronounced juicy quality to the acidity and sweetness.
+Blended for vibrance and balance; this blend is currently made up of Guatemalan coffee from El Bonito, which is a mild and sweet coffee with balanced cocoa notes and a balanced acidity, Ethiopian coffees from the Gedeo region.
+The Ethiopians share some of the cocoa notes, but a more pronounced juicy quality to the acidity and sweetness.